bl4ckh4nd/Gmaps-Scraper/web/README.md

 # Navigate to the web directory
 cd web

-# Start the Flask development server
+# Start the Flask development server (loads .env automatically if present)
 python app.py
 ```